mm-hashem/riscv/README.md

 ```

 ### **`riscv-tests`**

+**Important:** This project uses a subset of `riscv-tests` adapted for this project.
+See [Test Programs](#test-programs) and [test/sw/riscv_tests/README.md](test/sw/riscv_tests/README.md) for details on the modifications and license.

-- Regression testing for `riscv-tests` is handled via dedicated targets that iterate over test files, while standard build/sim targets operate on a single test.
+Regression testing for `riscv-tests` is handled via dedicated targets that iterate over test files, while standard build/sim targets operate on a single test.

 1. Compile and link the test program, RTL, and verification files, and generate the hex memory files: